Last Updated on

 Keep in mind that you can combine many of these options.
 Especially with cremation, you can have a traditional funeral complete with casket, then after the cremation have a private scattering ceremony with a few close friends and family members.
 This can be a week later, or two years down the road.

 You can scatter or bury all or part of the remains, and keep all or part at home.
 There are cremation urns that hold all the remains down to lovely little jewelry pieces that hold just a pinch.

 You can also price shop for everything.
 There are 3rd party body transportation services and headstone monument providers.
 You can work directly with the cemetery for a better deal or perhaps the funeral home gets special rates that save you money on burial costs.

 With a little pre-planning, a little education, and some smart shopping you can have the funeral you want at a price you can afford.

 6. Create Your Funeral Planning Checklist

 We’ve distilled all of this into a handy funeral planning checklist for you.
-Pop in your email and we’ll email you the checklist as a no-fuss printable PDF and also in a standard document format that you can easily edit to suit your needs.
+Click here for the checklist, a no-fuss printable PDF that you can use to fill in the blanks.